krishnakadiyala/NPAcourse/slides/data/M01_Python.md

 >>>
 ```

-We will evenutally be able to do `if hw:` to see if it is not `None`.
+We will eventually be able to do `if hw:` to see if it is not `None`.

 ---